SolarSpec/TaucPlotGUI/README.md

 ## About The Project

 [![Tauc Screenshot][product-screenshot]](https://solarspec.ok.ubc.ca/)
-An interactive GUI that allows for an input of absorption data to yield indirect and direct transition Tauc plots, giving subsequent bandgap energies
+An interactive GUI that allows for an input of absorption data to yield direct and indirect transition Tauc plots, giving subsequent band gap energies corresponding to the data.
+There are three possible methods for calculating these band gap values which include: Santosh Newhouse Gregoire (SNG), Multivariate Adaptive Regression Spline
+(MARS) and Segmentation methods.

 <p align="right">(<a href="#top">back to top</a>)</p>